- About Bard

 Live Arts Bard and the Center for Curatorial Studies Present Hello Hi There

 Obie Award–winning director Annie Dorsen presents Hello Hi There, a witty and humorous play in which the actors are two laptop computers—or “chatter bots”—discussing human nature, in a conversation based on a famous debate between the philosopher Michel Foucault and linguist/activist Noam Chomsky.
-The performance takes place in the Fisher Center’s Theater Two, on Tuesday, November 27, at 6 and 8 p.m.
+The performance takes place in the Fisher Center’s LUMA Theater, on Tuesday, November 27, at 6 and 8 p.m.

 Student Filmmaker Gets Noticed

 Seventeen-year-old filmmaker and Bard College at Simon's Rock student Zev Vel has accomplished a lot since becoming interested in film just a few years ago.
 His documentary short The Symbol of Peace has been accepted to four film festivals.

 CCS Bard Acquires Archives of Colin de Land’s American Fine Arts, Co. and the Pat Hearn Gallery

 The Library and Archives at the Center for Curatorial Studies at Bard College (CCS Bard) has acquired the archives of Colin de Land’s American Fine Arts, Co.
 (A.F.A) and the Pat Hearn Gallery from the estate of Colin de Land.
 The acquisition serves as a cornerstone of CCS Bard’s initiative to build a unique research collection comprising the personal papers and archives of innovative and influential contemporary art curators, art dealers, critics, galleries, and art spaces.
 The acquisition also supports CCS Bard’s 20th Anniversary Next Decade campaign, which aims to raise funds over the next ten years to maintain the school’s internationally renowned, world-class faculty and research and exhibition center.